Getting Started

 Flashing the firmware

-• Press-and-hold the Pico BOOTSEL button while you connect the device to your computer's USB port.
-The Pico will be mounted as a new flash drive.
+BOOTSELbutton while you connect the device to your computer's USB port.
+The Pico will be mounted as a new flash drive. - Drag-and-drop the

 Testing the device

-• Connect a push button to analog input channel 0 (GP26) on the Hobgoblin.
+- Connect a push button to analog input channel

 Installing harp-python